jmathon/async-5a-td-bootstrap/readme.md

 Pick bonuses your want to explore :

 * Add a route which allows users to add their custom text files to the "repository", the API should look like this (POST) http://localhost:3000/add/{URL_OF_FILE_TO_ADD}
-* Add a simple API Key authentication system (via an Express Middleware) to secure the two created API
+OK * Add a simple API Key authentication system (via an Express Middleware) to secure the two created API
 * For the /search/ API, add some contexte where the term has been found in the file to the JSON result (you could add the line, the sentense where the term has been found, the section of the rfc where it has been found).
 * Configure Socket.io (Websocket) to display realtime statistics of your server usage (total request count, current requests counts, terms searched, etc.)